 When should I use peer-to-peer shipping to transport my sculptures?

-- Inexpensive, smaller and/or lighter sculptures that doesn’t require additional packing or loading services
+- Inexpensive, smaller, and/or lighter sculptures that don’t require additional packing or loading services

 - If you are shipping a few other large items

 When you ship your sculpture(s) using consolidated freight, your pieces will share space on the truck with other shipments heading in the same direction.
 You only pay for the amount of space your shipment takes up on the truck, which helps keep your costs lower, especially for larger collections.